amir141592/Samurai-Project/projects/button/README.md

   color and background color ✅
 - Adding support for i18n (Internationalization) ✅
 - Implementing ARIA support for people using AT ✅
+- Transforming component to directive for better developer exprience ✅

 ## Developer Words

-I learned programming for free on the web.
+I learned programming from other developers on the web.
 Now I want to return
-the love to programmers community.
+the love to software developers community.
 I plan to make a free UI kit for
 angular and this package is one of many free packages I will publish on npm.

 ## Contributors

 - Developer: [Amir Allahdadian](https://github.com/amir141592)
+  - Email: amir.allahdadian@gmail.com
+  - Whats App: +989900045145
+  - Discord: -a-